fingon/tfhfs/README.md

-* I want either local copy, or transparent remote access to all of my data on all of my machines, with almost real-time synchronization (but also support disconnected operation some of the time when I am e.g. in transit).
+* I want either local copy, or transparent remote access to all of my data on all of my machines, with almost real-time synchronization (but also support disconnected operation some of the time when I am in transit).

 * Unison ( http://www.cis.upenn.edu/~bcpierce/unison/ ) or SyncThing (
   https://syncthing.net ) could not deal with my # of files / large files